jordancrouch/middle-earth-typing-trials/TESTING.md

   - Words with capital letters at the end have been done so stylistically, to achieve a similar effect as The Lord of the Rings titles used on movie posters (eartH, SettingS) and can be ignored.
   - Abbreviations used can also be ignored (LotR, WPM, and MeTT).
 - Warning: It is strongly recommended that both the "height" and "width" attributes be used with the `<img>` element so browsers can leave the correct amount of space for them while downloading the image (which can take more time on mobile networks and devices).
-  - Images have an auto height applied to allow them to behave better responsively across all devices without causing any issues with distorting/stretching the image, according to the specified width, and can be ignored.
+  - Explicit image dimensions have been added to each image element to resolve this warning.
 - Warning: The "popover", "popovertarget", and "popovertargetaction" attributes are relatively new and may not yet be widely supported.
 Visit https://caniuse.com/?search=popover%20attribute for more information.
   - These attributes are shown to have wide support across desktop devices and in Safari for iOS.
 They have only recently become available in the latest versions of Chrome and Firefox for Android (Feb 2025), so older browsers will not support the popover functionality.
 Whilst the popover provides some additional functionality to be able to change the test timer, and also result statistic information, this is not integral to the typing test itself and will not cause any issues with taking the test, so I am happy to ignore this warning.
 - An `<h1>` element has already been used.
 Avoid using multiple `<h1>` elements on one page because it is not best practice.